Legacy technical debt retirement decisions

 10. The planner (or designer) is accountable for the consequences of trying a solution

-• …expand the set of stakeholders in a debt retirement project, it tends to enhance the wickedness of the design problem.
+• If a phenomenon expands the set of stakeholders in a debt retirement project, it tends to enhance the wickedness of the design problem.

-• …increase the number or heterogeneity of the assets or processes that we must consider, it tends to enhance the wickedness of the design problem.
+• If a phenomenon increases the number or heterogeneity of the assets or processes that must be considered, it tends to enhance the wickedness of the design problem.

-• …create a need for a rollback of work performed as part of the debt retirement project, and that rollback creates a need to redesign the debt retirement project, it tends to enhance the wickedness of the design problem.
+• If a phenomenon creates a need for a rollback of work performed as part of the debt retirement project, and that rollback creates a need to re-design the debt retirement project, it tends thereby to enhance the wickedness of the design problem.

-In what follows, I use the term “DRP” to indicate the Debt Retirement Project itself.
-The effort to design the DRP is the “DDRP.”
-The problem whose wickedness we’re considering isn’t the DRP itself.
-Rather, it is the DDRP.
-Also, let DBA (for debt-bearing assets) be the set of assets undergoing modification in the context of the DRP.
-And let IA (for interacting assets) be the set of assets, excluding the DBA assets, that interact directly or indirectly with the DBA assets.
+In what follows, I use the term “DRP” to indicate the Debt Retirement Project itself, as distinguished from the effort to design the DRP, which I refer to as “DDRP.”
+The problem whose wickedness we’re considering is not the DRP itself, but the DDRP.
+Also, let DBA (for debt-bearing assets) be the set of assets undergoing modification in the context of the DRP, and let IA (for interacting assets) be the set of assets, excluding the DBA assets, that interact directly or indirectly with assets in the DBA.

 With all this in mind, I offer the following nine examples of indicators of wickedness of the DDRP.